-Countdown to Entry Deadline:
+Countdown to Event:

 This award is about teams working together to deliver improved patient care.
 They can be from any sector but must demonstrate impact, very strong team working, strong communication and the ability to work across organisational boundaries.

 This award recognises the contribution of an individual care home worker who strives to improve the delivery of care in the care home sector, through developing ways to enhance nursing care.
 This person must demonstrate outstanding levels of commitment to care and put the person being cared for at the heart of what they do.

 We are looking for a health care professional who demonstrates an innovative and caring approach to their work.
 This person must demonstrate outstanding levels of commitment to patient care and put the patient at the heart of what they do.
 Entrants can be from any health care profession and can work anywhere from community care to dental practices to surgical theatre.